umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v9.md

 * `umbraco/config/lang`
 * `umbraco/config/appsettings-schema.json`

 None of these folders should be commited to github, since they will automatically be added on build.
-If you're working with an IDE and a Build Server, it's NuGet's job to restore the correct versions of these folders for you.
+If you're working with an IDE and a Build Server, it's NuGet's and MSBuild's job to restore the correct versions of these folders for you.
+If you don't use an IDE and prefer the commandline you can use `dotnet restore` to manually restore the nuget packages.

 But these are not the only files in the umbraco folder that you should not commit to your git, some files are generated during runtime and should not be commited either, these are: